A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-In the ``Avertissement" at the front of this eccentric book, the author admits that he is ``\'{e}tranger aux math\'{e}matiques."
-Over 146 pages, he slowly and elaborately develops the trigonometric theory of continued square roots of $\pm2$ , and invents yet another notation system intended to simplify the typography.
+\item (1925) Ossian Poirier , \emph{Angles et sinus: th\'{e}orie des radicaux carr\'{e}s sur 2 superpos\'{e}s.} J. Hermann, Paris.
+In the \emph{Avertissement} at the front of this eccentric book, the author admits that he is \emph{\'{e}tranger aux math\'{e}matiques.} Over 146 pages, he slowly and elaborately develops the trigonometric theory of continued square roots of $\pm2$, and invents yet another notation system intended to simplify the typography.
 Poirier's idea is to write

 to represent